Value Proposition Canvas – Definition, Example & Template

 if only someone would sell a handbag

-That is why Louis does not sell itself as the most practical
+That’s why Louis doesn’t sell itself as the most practical

 It sells an image, a lifestyle, success and prestige